Under 1 minute read

 If children’s services have good reason (‘reasonable grounds’) to believe a child has suffered, or is likely to suffer significant harm, they may start care proceedings.
-This is the process of applying to the Family Court for a care order or supervision order.

 When children’s services apply to begin care proceedings what are they asking the Family Court to:

 - Consider a plan to keep a child safe and well cared for immediately

 - Make any court orders needed to help put that initial plan in place

 - Decide who the child should spend time with or be in touch with during the proceedings.
 This includes who the child should see, how often and other such arrangements.
 This is often referred to as contact arrangements.

 - Decide what further information is needed to help the court make final decisions about the child’s future care

 - Make final decisions, at the end of the proceedings, about who the child should live with and stay in touch with.

 If children’s services have decided to do this, they must send the parents a letter of issue.